novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-81.md

 Kim Yoon-soo showed a sense of alertness whenever he heard about a computer company.

-Since 【Won Computer】's growth was achieved with 【Jungle】's interest and affection, he was anxious that Lee Hyun-woo's focus might shift to another competitor.
+Since 【One Computer】's growth was achieved with 【Jungle】's interest and affection, he was anxious that Lee Hyun-woo's focus might shift to another competitor.

 “Why?
 Is there an event?”